Senior Project

 Providing STEM education to 5th-12th grade Santa Maria students

 Project Description: Generation STEM was started as a LAES senior project and remains handed off for continuation.
 The program teaches Elementary School students in Santa Maria lessons from block coding to engineering design.
-Full STEAM Ahead is a day where TRIO students can come to Cal Poly to learn about different engineering disciplines and organizations on campus, in order to inspire students to pursue engineering and see the different disciplines that fall in STEM.
+Full STEAM Ahead is a day when TRIO students can come to Cal Poly to learn about different engineering disciplines and organizations on campus.
+The goal is to inspire students to pursue engineering and see the different disciplines that fall into STEM.

 The SOS Project